Solar Ark

-The Solar Ark (ソーラーアーク, Sōrāāku) is a Japanese ark-shaped solar photovoltaic power generation facility which offers activities to cultivate a better appreciation of solar power generation, and thereby benefitting both ecology and science.
-This 315-meter-wide, 37-meter-tall facility is located in Anpachi, Gifu Prefecture, in the geographical center of Japan, and can be seen from the JR Tōkaidō bullet train, which runs past on an adjacent railway.
-It has over 5000 panels that produce approximately 530,000 kilowatt-hours on an annual basis and a maximum system power of 630 kilowatts.
+The Solar Ark (ソーラーアーク, Sōrā Āku) is a Japanese arc-shaped solar photovoltaic power generation facility located in Anpachi, Gifu Prefecture The facility is 315 meters wide and 37 meters tall, one of the largest solar buildings in the world, and is located in the geographical center of Japan.
+It can be seen from the Tōkaidō Shinkansen, which runs past on an adjacent railway.
+During its years of operation between 2002 and 2022, over 5000 panels produced approximately 530,000 kilowatt-hours of energy annually, with a maximum system power of 630 kilowatts.
+The company described it as an "ambassador for environmentally responsible energy".

-Stationed at the center of the Solar Ark is the Solar Lab, a museum of solar energy.
-A hands-on, outdoor light exhibition was planned for opening in 2005.
-The Solar Ark was an enterprise partner with the 2005 World Exhibition, Aichi Prefecture, Japan.
-It is one of the largest solar buildings in the world.
+The Solar Ark was an enterprise partner with the 2005 World Exhibition, Aichi Prefecture, Japan, and featured an hands-on, outdoor light exhibition as part of the Expo.
+A a museum of solar energy, called the Solar Lab, was previously located at the center of the Solar Ark.

+In July 2026, it was announced that the Solar Ark would be dismantled starting in September, with demolition taking approximately one year.

 History

 The Solar Ark was constructed by Sanyo Electric Co.
-Its development was accidental among other things.
-Initially, Sanyo Electric had intended to create the largest photovoltaic system in the world, with a 3.4 megawatt output, to mark the organisation's 50th anniversary.
+Initially, the company had intended to create the largest photovoltaic system in the world, with a 3.4 megawatt output, to mark the organisation's 50th anniversary.
 By 1998, designers had already been in discussions about the Solar Ark's appearance.
 Sanyo had planned on using cutting edge solar technology available to them at the time, using a combination of crystal silicon and thin-film amorphous silicon with 14-15% efficiency.
-However, during the initial planning, Sanyo had to recall several monocrystalline cells, which were the predecessors of the hybrid technology mentioned before, due to insufficient output.
+During the initial planning, Sanyo had to recall several monocrystalline cells, which were the predecessors of the hybrid technology mentioned before, due to insufficient output.

-Sanyo Electric Co. still decided to go ahead with the Solar Ark's construction; however, instead of using the previously planned technology, Sanyo instead, used the recalled monocrystalline cells.
-Sanyo says “We have done this to show our sincere regret that this problem has occurred and to express our willingness and determination to both remember what happened and how important it is to maintain quality.”
 Construction was completed in December 2001.

 Panasonic acquired Sanyo, and as part of its corporate restructuring and re-branding strategy, the red Sanyo logo on the Solar Ark was replaced with a blue Panasonic logo in August 2011.

-In 2022, solar energy generation ended at the site.
-Panasonic sold the land to an Osaka real estate developer, and media reports indicate that the building will be demolished.
+In 2022, solar energy generation ended at the site, and all corporate logos were removed.
+Panasonic sold the land to an Osaka real estate developer, and media reports initially indicated that the building would be demolished.
+In December 2024, the real estate developer sold the northern half of the site (60% of the total land) to real estate developer UI JAPAN, announced the building would not be demolished, and instead would explore other ways to utilize the site.

+However, it has been decided that a large logistics warehouse is to be built on the site, so it is intended that it will be demolished over a period of about a year starting in September 2026.